hhvm/user-documentation/guides/hack/11-built-in-types/34-enumerated-types.md

 ### Enumerated types inclusion

+*This is an experimental feature, that might not be available and must be enabled explictly with the `enable_enum_supertyping` global option.*

 An enumerated type can additionally be defined by including all the enumeration constants of other enumerated types.
 A typical example would be:

 ```EnumSupertyping.hack no-auto-output